Zanzibar is world famous among travellers and tourists for its white sandy beaches and historic Stone Town, a UNESCO World Heritage Site.

 Sport is hugely popular in Zanzibar and all students are encouraged to participate in sessions.
 Despite the enthusiasm for it, access to opportunity when it comes to sport is severely limited, so sports volunteers will be welcomed with open arms at our partner projects.
 Football is Zanzibar’s first sport but our multi-sports coaching programme gives volunteers the flexibility to coach a variety of sports and deliver sessions for those sports that they are most comfortable with.
 The students love to be introduced to new sports so volunteers should not be afraid to try something different for their sporting sessions.

-Teaching assistant volunteers work alongside teachers and other volunteers to help manage the demands of educating large classes of mixed students.
+Teaching assistant volunteers are required to help manage the demands of educating large classes of mixed students.
 There are typically large class sizes in Zanzibar, which can be extremely challenging because of the difference in academic ability across the student body.
-High-achieving students can be held back and struggling students can often get left behind.
-Teaching assistants can help bridge that gap because the class can be divided into smaller groups to work on more relevant topics.
-Once comfortable with their allocated class, volunteers may feel ready to start helping with lesson delivery and then progress to independently delivering lessons.
+High-achieving students can be held back and struggling students can often get left behind; teaching assistants can help bridge that gap.
+Some volunteers may feel confident and ready to help with lesson delivery, or even to independently deliver lessons, which is a great help to the schools, and a great learning experience for those taking on the challenge.
 To support volunteers with preparing for this role, we have a Volunteer Resource Portal which is full of syllabus information, lesson planning tips and interactive session ideas.
-Our aim is to provide volunteers with the guidance and reassurance they need to effectively carry out the teaching assistance role.
+Our aim is to provide volunteers with the guidance and reassurance they need to effectively carry out the teaching assistant role.